The Proposed Adams Morgan Hotel,

 News about Jim Graham Councilmember Ward One Washington DC

-Breaking rules, accepting monies, and helping corporate developers get City handouts is something Jim Graham seems to excel at:
+Breaking rules, accepting corporate contributions, and helping developers get City handouts is something Jim Graham seems to excel at:

 No More Corporate Handout Jim Graham